← Demos

 Shortcuts: ←/→ step, 1/2/3 switch view.

-Three views of the same state: where to test next, where the A/B choice is unsettled, and what the model would choose now.
+Three views of the same state: where to experiment next, where the model says the A/B choice is uncertain, and what the model would choose now if you had to stop training.

 Where to test next: expected information gain · Decision uncertainty: where A vs B is least settled · Best choice now: the predicted winner